ddanailova/dog-adoption-app/README.md

 # Dog Adoption App

 ## Idea
 An application that allows you to adopt a dog.
-It stores information about the **dogs** (name, breed, age, image url, story and adoption status), registered **users**(username, full name, phone, email and the dogs in their watch list) and the adoption **applications** made by registered users only (dog id, user id and status of the application).
+It stores information about the **dogs** (name, breed, age, image url, story and adoption status), registered **users** (username, full name, phone, email and the dogs in their watch list) and the adoption **applications** made by registered users only (dog id, user id and status of the application).

 ## Design
-The Dog Adoption App has three types of users that can perform the following actions:
+The Dog Adoption App has three types of users that can perform the following actions.

 * Guest
     * Guests can access the guest homepage